Tennu/tennu/readme.md

 The quit message has the property 'reason'.
 Eventually the part message will too.

-The nick message has the property 'newNick'.
-The 'nickname' property is the old nickname.
+The nick message has the properites 'old' and 'new'.

 Note: This is a weak part of the library.
 If you want to contribute to Tennu, this is an easy and helpful place to make the library more useful.